An object is a pre-defined set of data (variables),

 neatly packaged with a group of

-For example, a string array containing names and addresses (data) might be packaged with a subroutine (code) that displays a popup dialog to edit the data, another subroutine (code) to print mailing labels, and so forth.
+For example, a string array containing names and addresses (data) might be packaged with a subroutine (code) that displays a screen to edit the data, another subroutine (code) to print mailing labels, and so forth.
 That's a great candidate for an object.

 In short, an object is a complete little programming package, code and data, all in one tightly contained place.
 It's safer and protected, easier to debug, maintain, and reuse.
 An object can be written to perform most any task you might imagine.